-Name Age Title George R. Quist 88 Chairman of the Board and Chief Executive Officer Scott M. Quist 56 President, Chief Operating Officer and Director Stephen M. Sill 63 Vice President, Treasurer and Chief Financial Officer J. Lynn Beckstead, Jr. 55 Vice President of Mortgage Operations and Director Christie Q. Overbaugh 60 Senior Vice President of Internal Operations
+Name Age Title George R. Quist 1 90 Chairman of the Board and Chief Executive Officer Scott M. Quist 1 58 President, Chief Operating Officer and Director Stephen M. Sill 65 Vice President, Treasurer and Chief Financial Officer J. Lynn Beckstead, Jr. 57 Vice President of Mortgage Operations and Director Jeffrey R. Stephens 57 General Counsel and Corporate Secretary Christie Q. Overbaugh 1 61 Senior Vice President of Internal Operations

-&lt;sup>1 George R. Quist is the father of Scott M. Quist and Christie Q. Overbaugh
+1 George R. Quist is the father of Scott M. Quist and Christie Q. Overbaugh

 Stephen M. Sill has been Vice President, Treasurer and Chief Financial Officer of the Company since 2002.
 From 1997 to 2002, Mr. Sill was Vice President and Controller of the Company.
 From 1994 to 1997, Mr. Sill was Vice President and Controller of Security National Life Insurance Company.
 From 1989 to 1993, he was Controller of Flying J. Inc. From 1978 to 1989, Mr. Sill was Senior Vice President and Controller of Surety Life Insurance Company.
 From 1975 to 1978, he was Vice President and Controller of Sambo's Restaurant, Inc. From 1974 to 1975, Mr. Sill was Director of Reporting for Northwest Pipeline Corporation.
 From 1970 to 1974, he was an auditor with Arthur Andersen & Co.
 Mr. Sill is a past president and a former director of the Insurance Accounting and Systems Association, a national association of over 1,300 insurance companies and associate members.
+In addition, Mr. Sill is a certified public accountant and a member of the Utah Association of CPA's and the American Institute of CPA's.
+Mr. Sill holds a B.S. degree in Accounting from Weber State University.